KczBen/vef2-2025-e/README.md

 This assignment is simply the perfect excuse to write something in Rust while learning about something I'm interested in.

-### Golas
+### Goals
 The primary goal of the project is to explore the viability of a primarily WebAssembly based, computationally heavy project that runs entirely locally.
 This includes:
 * Focus on performance
 * Testing and CI - Tools that integrate well both with Rust and JavaScript
-    * Debugging and benchmarking tools are of special interest here
+    * Debugging and benchmarking tools are of particular interest
 * No reliance on Node.js

 ### Background
 Rust is an ideal language as it natively supports WebAssembly building in the form of the `wasm32-unknown-unknown` target, without the need of tools such as [Emscripten](https://github.com/emscripten-core/emscripten).

 The project uses `wasm-pack` and `wasm-bindgen` to compile Rust into WebAssembly and generate JavaScript bindings.
 Some JavaScript is still necessary for a few reasons:
 * WebAssembly has no API access.
-For this project, this means any user input must go throught JavaScript.
+For this project, this means any user input must go through JavaScript.
 This includes showing the image on screen or moving the camera in the scene.
 * No DOM access.
 WebAssembly code has no knowledge of the page layout.
 JavaScript must be used to observe things such as the canvas size.
 * Browsers require JavaScript.
 It's simply not possible to load WebAssembly without JavaScript.